 For many physicists, the Adopt-a-Physicist experience is a welcome chance to reflect on their experiences and share their love of physics with students.
 Many cite the wanting "to give back" as a motivation for joining, and having fun as a reason for coming back!
 The Adopt-a-Physicist Physicist's Guide provides practical suggestions for hosting a successful forum.

-Adopt-a-Physicist is a service provided by Sigma Pi Sigma (ΣΠΣ), the physics honor society, in collaboration with the American Physical Society (APS), the American Association of Physics Teachers (AAPT), and ComPADRE.
+Adopt-a-Physicist is a service provided by Sigma Pi Sigma (ΣΠΣ), the physics honor society, in collaboration with the American Association of Physics Teachers (AAPT), and ComPADRE.
 It is supported, in part, by the National Science Foundation and the American Physical Society Campaign for Physics.

 View the Teacher Packet.